-One of the questions I got asked by a few members in my last workshop in Mumbai was – “I have a passion in investing and would love to do it full-time.
+One of the most common questions I get asked by people I meet in my workshops and through email is – “I have a passion in investing and would love to do it full-time.
 So how do I prepare to become a full-time investor?”

-Envy is also at work here, because a lot of people are witnessing some full-time investors (who shout a lot on social media) get rich quick.
+Envy is also at work here, because a lot of people are witnessing some full-time investors (especially those popular on social media) get rich quick.

-What is more, like them, you don’t need to consider investing as a way to make you rich…but a way to keep you rich i.e., help you grow your purchasing power.
+What is more, like them, you don’t need to consider investing as a way to make you rich…but a way to keep you rich, that is, help you grow your purchasing power over time.
 Look at your work – job / profession / business – to make you rich and thus focus more energy there than on the stock market.
 That is another reason most of us should consider owning only high-quality businesses where we don’t have to spend a lot of time answering a lot of questions.

-Anyways, I will soon be starting a series on the most important habits of highly effective part-time investors.
-But first, to answer the question of how one can prepare to become a full-time investor, here is a checklist I have drawn for people who want to ignore my warnings and get into full time investing (though I have already written a detailed post on why you must not quit your job to become a full-time investor).
+Anyways, to answer the question of how one can prepare to become a full-time investor, here is a checklist I have drawn for people who want to ignore my warnings and get into full time investing (though I have already written a detailed post on why you must not quit your job to become a full-time investor).
 In this checklist, especially note the consequences of getting it wrong.

 [Click here to download large image]